European Union citizenship: European Citizens' Initiatives to challenge Brexit

 Based on the argument presented by "EU Citizenship for Europeans" and its creator, Brexit is a textbook definition of a Member State depriving a European citizen of his or her rights as EU citizens, and therefore a legal act is necessary to protect not just rights but the status of EU citizen itself.
 Despite variances in interpretation of some points of law raised by the Initiative, the European Commission's decision to register the initiative confirms the strength and merit of the initiative's legal argument.
 On the other hand, the counter-argument is that citizenship of the Union is expressly conferred only upon nationals of Member States, and has been lost by UK nationals because the UK has ceased to be a Member State.

+2022 decision

+On 9 June 2022, the Court of Justice of the European Union delivered its judgment in case C-673/20 EP.
+The decision clarified that all British nationals lost their EU citizenship after the UK's withdrawal.
+Although expected, the judgment was criticised in the media.

-Associate Citizenship
+Associate citizenship

 A proposal made first by Guy Verhofstadt, the European Parliament's Brexit negotiator, to help cover the rights of British citizens post-Brexit would see British citizens able to opt-out of the loss of EU citizenship as a result of the general clauses of the withdrawal agreement.
 This would allow visa-free working on the basis of their continuing rights as EU citizens.
 This, he termed, "associate citizenship".
 This has been discussed with the UK's negotiator David Davis.
 However, it was made clear by the British government that there would be no role for EU institutions concerning its citizens, effectively removing the proposal as a possibility.